astorfi/cor-gan/README.md

 * Ongoing research
 * The restrictions regarding this work.

 For a detailed description of the architecture please read [our paper](https://arxiv.org/abs/2001.09346).
-Using the code of this reposity is allowed with **proper attribution**: Please cite the paper if you use the code from this repository in your work.
+Using the code of this repository is allowed with **proper attribution**: Please cite the paper if you use the code from this repository in your work.

 ## Bibtex